jayrathod-solutelabs/MyTodoList/README.md

-# My Todo App
+# My Todo List

 ## Project Overview
-The **My Todo App** is a simple yet effective task management application built using **React Native**.
+The **My Todo List** is a simple yet effective task management application built using **React Native**.
 It allows users to organize their daily tasks, categorize them, and track completion status with an intuitive UI.

 ## Features
 - **Add New Tasks**: Users can add tasks with a title, category, date, time, and notes.